From Malaga to the world: this is how a professional e-sports player is trained

 Once the day is over, the routines of each player change, there are some who dedicate themselves to rest, although others continue to give their all.
 This is the case of Fitinho, who usually, after a half hour break, plugs directly into Twitch and continues with 3 or 4 hours of qualifying games.

 This practice is relatively common and, according to Lozark, it is the best option if you want to keep practicing.
-“It’s more comfortable and rewarding to play at night because there are more people and more good players,” says Lozark, who believes that this is the way to find high-level games outside of official competition and ‘scrims’.
+“It is more comfortable and rewarding to play at night because there are more people and more good players.”, points out Lozark, who considers that this is the way to find high-level games outside of the official competition and the ‘scrims’.

-Thus, the work routine of an e-sports player can last up to 12 hours or morefrom 12:00 in the morning, when they set foot in the Berlin streets, until 00:00 at night or more, depending on the habits of each player.
+Thus, the work routine of an e-sports player can last up to 12 hours or morefrom 12:00 in the morning, when they set foot on the streets of Berlin, until 00:00 at night or more, depending on the habits of each player.

 Talent or hard work?

-These long sessions take place once you reach a professional level, but what separates a very good player from a professional one?
+These long sessions are held once a professional level is reached, but, What separates a very good player from a professional one?
 The best way to jump from one category to another, according to Fitinho and Lozark, is to compete, even if it is amateurish.
 Trying to stand up to those at the top is when you can figure out if a career in esports is feasible.

 Being skillful in the game, however, does not guarantee you anything.
 “It’s not enough for you to be good, you have to have a good competitive attitude, a good attitude towards your teammates”, emphasizes Fitinho.
 Lozark agrees: “There are a lot of players, a lot of motivated children with a lot of desire, so they will pass you in a moment if you do not have the appropriate attitude”.